 Academic

 I graduated from UC Berkeley in 2019 with a bachelor's degree in Physics.
 My research mostly focused on dark matter axion physics as I worked with Prof. Karl van Bibber and was a member of the HAYSTAC collaboration.
-My experimental contributions revolved around designing, fabricating, and understanding the resonant microwave cavities that are used in the HAYSTAC experiment.

 Personal

 Apart from physics, most of my other interests lie in the German and Scandinavian arts, languages, and cultures.
-I particularly enjoy German music from the romantic period, especially works by Richard Wagner, Franz Schubert, Anton Bruckner, and Richard Strauss, but also by the contemporary composer Jörg Widmann.
+I particularly enjoy German music from the romantic period, especially works by Richard Wagner, Franz Schubert, Anton Bruckner, and Richard Strauss, and also by the contemporary composer Jörg Widmann.
 I also deeply love the literary works of Thomas Mann, especially his novel The Magic Mountain.